640 South State StreetDover, Delaware 19901

 Use of the anti-clotting drug heparin

-Chemotherapy with the drug called asparaginase
+Chemotherapy with the medicine asparaginase

-If you have been taking warfarin or heparin, or taking anticoagulant drugs after a severe blood-clotting episode, your antithrombin should be tested again two weeks or more after you have stopped taking the drugs to get more accurate results.
+If you have been taking warfarin or heparin, or taking anticoagulant drugs after a severe blood-clotting episode, your antithrombin should be tested again 2 weeks or more after you have stopped taking the drugs to get more accurate results.

 You don't need to do anything special to prepare for this test.
 Make sure your health care provider knows if you are taking warfarin or heparin or getting chemotherapy with asparaginase.
 And be sure your doctor also knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.